Bouygues: History

-The company was founded by Francis Bouygues in 1952.
-In 1970 Bouygues became listed on the Paris Stock Exchange.
-In 1985 and 1986, Bouygues acquired road construction groups Screg, Sacer, and Colas; later reorganised as Colas Group.
-In 1987 the company started operating the television channel TF1 and in 1988 Bouygues moved into its new head office, the Challenger complex, in Saint-Quentin en Yvelines.
-In 1996 the company launched Bouygues Télécom and in 2006 the company acquired 23.26% of Alstom.
-In 2010, through its subsidiary Nerem Telecom, Bouygues also acquired HGT Telecom for $170 million from Henri Benezra and his brother Avi.
+In 1970, Bouygues was listed on the Paris Stock Exchange.
+In the following decade, the company endeavoured to develop an international presence as well as to diversify its activities.
+Furthermore, during the mid 1980s, Bouygues acquired several other domestic engineering and construction companies, including Screg, Sacer, and Colas; which was later reorganised as Colas Group.
+In 1987, the company started operating the television channel TF1.
+One year later, Bouygues moved into its new head office, the Challenger complex, in Saint-Quentin en Yvelines.